 Save Money Now with Free Cavity Wall Insulation.

-You do not need to be in receipt of benefits to qualify for a Cavity Wall Insulation grant.
+You do not need to be in receipt of benefits to qualify for a Cavity Wall Insulation Grants Wales.

 The government’s Energy Company Obligation scheme helps to reduce carbon emissions and tackle fuel poverty.